akazukin5151/kpxhs/docs/kpxhs.1.md

 `Black, Red, Green, Yellow, Blue, Magenta, Cyan, White, BrightBlack, BrightRed, BrightGreen, BrightYellow, BrightBlue, BrightMagenta, BrightCyan, BrightWhite`
-: Uses the 16 colors configured through your terminal
+: Set the color to one of those 16 colors.
+Their exact values are configured through your terminal

 `Def`
-: Use the default color for that element
+: Use the default color for that element.
+Essentially means a color is not specified

 `RGB r g b`
 : Use an RGB color given by the three integers, from 0 to 255 inclusive.
-Note that it doesn't support the entire rgb palette, so some colors can throw an error. *kpxhs* allows it to be thrown, because some attributes might be a hassle to navigate to, so aborting the program will let the user know their color is invalid as early as possible.
+Note that Brick doesn't support the entire rgb palette, so some colors can throw an error. *kpxhs* allows it to be thrown, because some attributes might be a hassle to navigate to, so aborting the program will let the user know their color is invalid as early as possible.

 ### Styles